HarshChinchakar/AI-Agent-for-YouTube-Video-Transcription/README.md

 ### Step 1: Fetch YouTube Video and Audio

-- Used pytube to download only the audio stream.
+- Used pytube to download only the audio stream. --> Currently using Direct audio source
 - Ensured compatibility with Whisper input requirements.

 **Image Placeholder:**